prismlabarizona/Dyn-A-Map/README.md

 To develop and validate our approach, we have extended the IMAC-Sim framework, a Python-based, circuit-level simulator.
 Our contributions are integrated into the base simulator to create a complete, fault-aware simulation and mitigation workflow.

-**This repository is actively maintained and may be updated as the framework is further improved.
+**This repository is under active development and will continue to be updated as the framework evolves.
 For additional information or questions, please contact the authors at [mmc7@arizona.edu](mailto:mmc7@arizona.edu).**

 # Key Contributions: From IMAC-Sim to Dyn-A-Map